tomyoung903/FusedChat/README.md

 # FusedChat
-FusedChat is a dialogue dataset.
+FusedChat is an inter-mode dialogue dataset.
 It contains dialogue sessions fusing task-oriented dialogues and open-domain dialogues.